This post may contain affiliate links. Please see our disclosure policy.

 Using apple cider vinegar on hair as a rinse is the most simple way to receive its benefits.

-First, Wash your hair with an all-natural shampoo.
+First, Wash your hair with a natural shampoo such as my homemade coconut rosemary shampoo.

 Then, pour the rinse over the hair and work it into the strands and the scalp with your fingertips.